DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/aliyun-terway/usage.md

 ### VPC Mode

-To verify the installation, create a test application:
+To verify the installation by creating a test application:

 ```shell
 cat << EOF | kubectl apply -f -